kowainik/relude/README.md

 What's new? [↑](#structure-of-this-tutorial)
 -----------

-Finally, we can move to part describing the new cool features we bring with `universum`.
+Finally, we can move to part describing the new cool features we bring with `relude`.

 * `uncons` splits a list at the first element.
 * `ordNub` and `sortNub` are _O(n log n)_ versions of `nub` (which is quadratic)